-Whether you're a running newbie or a marathoner, this could make a huge difference in your training
+Whether you're a running newbie or a marathoner, this could make a huge difference in your training.

 What Is Running Gait, Anyway?

-Essentially, your gait is your manner of moving on foot. (think of how you might be able to spot a friend from a distance by the way she walks), understanding your gait-which is first developed, crazy enough, when you learn to crawl as a baby-and where you fall on the scale can be a useful tool for helping you run more adeptly.
+Essentially, your gait is your manner of moving on foot. (think of how you might be able to spot a friend from a distance by the way she walks), understanding your gait-which is first developed, crazy enough when you learn to crawl as a baby and where you fall on the scale can be a useful tool for helping you run more adeptly.

 Running gait is broken down into three types of pronation or how your foot strikes the ground.

-If you're serious about running, the best way to zero in on your gait is to visit a specialty running store where an expert can analyze your form as you run on a treadmill.
-For beginners, though, home is a great place to start.
+If you're serious about running, the best way to zero in on your gait is to visit a running store where an expert can analyze your form as you run on a treadmill.
+For beginners, home is a great place to start.

 The easiest way to determine your gait is to have a friend watch you run from behind, if your knees are coming in, you're overpronating; if they're turning out slightly, you're under pronating.

-Keep track of your aches and pains: It also helps to keep record of your running history.
-Record when you run and how you felt afterward: Did you have pain on the inside of your shins or knees?
+Keep track of your aches and pains: It also helps to keep a record of your running history.
+Record when you run and how you felt afterwards: Did you have pain on the inside of your shins or knees?
 If so, you might be overpronating.
 Pain in your ankles can signal under pronation.

 Check out your soles: Take note of the wear pattern on your current running shoes, too.
 Does the inside tip of the shoe look worn?
 If so, that's a sign you're overpronating.
 Under pronators will notice more wear on the outer edge of their shoes.
-You can also line up your well-worn kicks and look at them from behind-do they appear to tilt outward or inward, or sit flat?
+You can also line up your well worn kicks and look at them from behind do they appear to tilt outward or inward, or sit flat?

 Now that you know a little more about how you run, use that information to your advantage.
 Understanding your gait can help you run longer, stronger, and injury-free.
 Regardless of what you learn, there's no reason to try to correct your gait, science says the best running stride is the one that comes naturally to you.